 |Region Of The World||England, 18th and 19th century.|

 |Further Reading||Jane Austin: How She Changed History With Her Novels|

 Jane Austen remains one of the most influential and greatest writers of all time, but not for the reason that people might suspect.

-Jane Austen wrote novels such as Pride and Prejudice that one the surface level were tales of romantic 18th century English love.
+Jane Austen wrote novels such as Pride and Prejudice that on the surface level were tales of romantic 18th-century English love.
 These novels would become best sellers and many people would romanticize her books as the ideal courtship romantic books.

 Jane Austen’s work is a satire upon the lifestyles of the English Landholding elite families that lived in the London countryside.
 All of Jane Austen’s work highlights how Women would hold no power within society and were forced to marry against their will suitors so that they could be provided for.

 Austen’s work presents a witty satire of the elite of English societies.
 During a time when the English were preaching that they were egalitarian and proper in Austen’s eyes they were still barbaric in wedlock.

 As a result of Jane Austen’s works the 19th century saw a radical transformation in the rights of Women across the western world.
 As such she remains one of the most influential and greatest writers of all time and firmly lands on this list.

 |Famous Quote||“In times of deceit telling the truth is a revolutionary act.”|